What is a Cash ISA?

 There’s also no limit on how many of these ISA accounts you hold.
 Charles Stanley only offers Stocks & Shares ISAs.

-Tax-efficient allowances such as ISAs are often best used for assets that produce a high level of return, either through income or capital gain.
 For some, Cash ISAs are somewhat redundant anyway.
 The personal savings allowance introduced from April 2016 means some people no longer pay tax on their savings interest on ordinary bank and building society accounts.

 This removed the automatic deduction of 20% from savings income and allows a basic rate taxpayer to earn up to £1,000 in savings income tax-free.
-Meanwhile, higher rate taxpayers can now earn up to £500 tax free and there is no allowance for Additional Rate payers.
-However, if you are likely to exceed your personal savings allowance, and you do not plan to use your ISA allowance with Stocks & Shares, then a Cash ISA is worth considering.
+Meanwhile, higher rate taxpayers can now earn up to £500 tax free but there is no allowance for Additional Rate payers.

 Valuable flexibility

-The possibility of transferring from a Cash ISA to a Stocks & Shares ISA (and vice-versa) is a valuable flexibility not to be overlooked.
+The possibility of transferring from a Cash ISA to a Stocks & Shares ISA, and vice-versa, is a valuable flexibility not to be overlooked.
 The stock market offers a greater opportunity to grow your money and has historically performed better than cash over the long term.
 If you have not invested before you can use Cash ISAs (or a portion of it) to get started and build the foundations of an investment portfolio.
 If you are already an investor, you can use it to add to your portfolio.

 Find out how you can start your investment journey, with our help and guidance.
 It is straightforward to transfer your Cash ISA to a Stocks & Shares ISA such as the Charles Stanley ISA, where you can invest in a wide range of funds and shares.
 Although you should check you won’t incur excessive exit penalties from your existing provider before doing so.